World leaders welcome US President Joe Biden's inauguration | DW | 21.01.2021

 Psaki added that Biden would consult with allies concerning the future of the Iran negotiations.

-Latin American leaders expressed hope that Biden's administration would bring migration reform to light and shift the US policies towards economic cooperation rather than sanctions.
+Latin American leaders expressed hope that Biden's administration would bring migration reform to light and shift the US policies toward economic cooperation rather than sanctions.

-The Trump administration's policies towards Latin America varied, as he embraced some leaders and sanctioned others.
+The Trump administration's policies on Latin America varied, as he embraced some leaders and sanctioned others.

-Obrador was one of the last leaders to recognize Biden's victory in the presidential elections, as the Mexican president had a strong friendship with Trump.
+Lopez Obrador was one of the last leaders to recognize Biden's victory in the presidential election, as the Mexican president had a strong friendship with Trump.

+After taking several weeks to recognize Biden's victory, Brazilian President Jair Bolsonaro also offered his congratulations.

 "I congratulate Joe Biden, 46th president of the United States.
 The relationship between Brazil and the United States is old, solid and founded on high values, such as the defense of democracy and individual freedoms," tweeted Bolsonaro.

-The Brazilian president, who had a friendly relationship with Trump, also said he has sent a letter to Biden explaining his "vision of an excellent future partnership" between the two nations.
+The Brazilian president, who had a friendly relationship with Trump, also said he had sent a letter to Biden explaining his "vision of an excellent future partnership" between the two nations.

-Israeli Prime Minister Benjamin Netanyahu, said that he was looking forward to strengthening his country's relations with the US and tackling the threats that Iran imposed, noting a "warm, personal friendship" with Biden.
+In the Middle East, Israeli Prime Minister Benjamin Netanyahu said he was looking forward to strengthening his country's relations with the US and tackling the threats that Iran imposed, noting a "warm, personal friendship" with Biden.

 Abbas had accused Trump of bias toward Israel, after the former US president moved his country's embassy to Jerusalem.

-The Indian Prime Minister Narendra Modi welcomed Biden's administration, saying that he was looking forward for economic cooperation with the US.
+Indian Prime Minister Narendra Modi welcomed Biden's administration, saying he was looking forward to economic cooperation with the US.

 "The India-US partnership is based on shared values.
 We have a substantial and multifaceted bilateral agenda, growing economic engagement and vibrant people to people linkages," Modi said on Twitter.

-The Trump's administration had focused the US-India bilateral relations on defense agreements, ending India's trade status that allowed the southeast Asian country to enter the US market duty free since 1970s.
+The Trump administration had focused the US-India bilateral relations on defense agreements, ending India's trade status that allowed the southeast Asian country to enter the US market duty free since 1970s.

-Japanese Prime Minister Yoshihide Suga also welcomed Biden's administration, hoping to reinforce economic links.
+Japanese Prime Minister Yoshihide Suga also welcomed the new Biden administration, hoping to reinforce economic links.

 fb/rc (AF, dpa, Reuters)